Gideon9212/CustomArtwork/README.md

 Artwork of the customs only.
-Must be png.
+Must be png 323x323.